Skip to main content

 Swap a light fixture (same location)NOCosmetic

-Replace a water heaterYES$47 plumbing
+Replace a water heaterYES$47 Plumbing

-Add / move electrical outletsYES$94 electrical
+Add / move electrical outletsYES$106 Electrical

-Replace / repair roofYES$173 building
+Replace / repair roofYES$208 Building

-Build a deck or patioYES$173 building
+Build a deck or patioYES$208 Building

 Build a fence (≤6 ft)NOTypically exempt

-Replace HVAC systemYES$94 mechanical
+Replace HVAC systemYES$94 Mechanical

-Replace windows (new opening)YES$137 building
+Replace windows (new opening)YESPermit not required Building

 ∗ Costs are verified for St. Louis County, MO from published fee schedule.
 Always confirm with your local building department.